wbigger/edu4ai-autonomous-driving/README.md

 After training, export as Tensorflow Lite -> Quantized

+We used the [Duckietown Traffic Signs](https://docs.duckietown.org/daffy/opmanual_duckietown/draft/dt_ops_appearance_specifications.html#fig:traffic-signs) to train the model.

 # Test trained model with your car

 Open a terminal on Raspberry Pi and install dependencies.